Domingo Pelliza

 Domingo Pelliza (c.
 1700 – c.
-1770) was a politician and merchant of Genoese ancestry.
+1770) was a politician and merchant of Genoese noble ancestry.
 He held several council posts in the City Council of the Viceroyalty of Peru, serving as Alcalde (Mayor) of "Hermandad" and Mayordomo of Buenos Aires.

 Biography

 Domingo Pelliza was born in La Spezia, Genoa to Giuseppe Brignole and Maria Pelliza.
 He was married to Magdalena Comparetti on 10 October 1700 in the church of San Andres de Panigaglia in La Spezia.
-He belongs to the Brignole family of tMarcheses di Gropoli.
+He belongs to the Brignole family of the Marchionesses di Gropoli, in Genoa - Italy.